 We advise couples to get legal assistance from our associate expert UAE divorce lawyers to face all the challenges and legal issues that will arise during and after the procedure of divorce.

 ● If the asset is registered under the name of wife and wife passes away after divorce the asset shall be distributed according to the laws of inheritance if there is no will.
-In case of will, the law will make sure to follow whatever is written in the will.
+In case of a will, the law will make sure to follow whatever is written in the will.

 ● If the wife remarries after divorce only children from 1st marriage are entitled to inheritance and assets acquired from 1st marriage.
-The children from 2nd marriage will not hold any right on such assets.
+The children from 2nd marriage will not hold any right to such assets.

-● In UAE according to laws the custodianship normally goes to husband, but the case may differ with few exceptions in some circumstances.
+● In UAE according to laws the custodianship normally goes to the husband, but the case may differ with few exceptions in some circumstances.

 It is better to have a settlement plan by husband and wife for mutually held assets.
 The settlement will clear any kinds of doubts and will clearly define the ownership and in some cases the guardianship of children.
-However, it is important to finalize the settlement plan before the finalizing of divorce.
+However, it is important to finalize the settlement plan before the finalizing of the divorce.

-Divorce Lawyers in United Arab Emirates
+Divorce Lawyers in the United Arab Emirates

 Divorce can be very stressful for both parties.
 If you need any guidance do not feel hesitate to contact us.
 Our associate divorce expert lawyers in UAE have a wide experience of handling such cases successfully.
 Our associate divorce expert lawyers in UAE make sure to make the process smooth and less stressful